skytale75/Conky_Tool/README.md

 sudo apt install git

+***updated***

+2 things i forgot . . .
+open terminal
+type 'ls' (no quotes) and hit enter, look for a folder named 'bin'. if the folder is not there, type copy and paste the next line.

+mkdir bin

+next, copy and paste the next line

+cd ~/.config

+type 'ls -a' and hit enter, if you do not see a conky file then do the following one line at a time

+mkdir conky
+cd ~/Conky_Tool/Utilise_Conky/Conkey_Themes
+cp basic_example ~/.config/conky/conky.conf

 Install
 in the terminal . . .
 make sure you are in the home directory, if not, just type cd and